Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Methodology

-\textbf{Multimodal Models.} Existing multimodal prompt-based works vary in their prompt design strategies, such as \textit{shared} prompts (Fwd-Prompt~\cite{Zheng2024AntiForgetting}), \textit{task-specific} prompts (S-liPrompts~\cite{wang2023sprompts}), and \textit{layer-specific} prompts (CPE-CLIP~\cite{DAlessandro2023Multimodal} and TRIPLET~\cite{Qian2023Decouple}).
-Moreover, these approaches also place greater emphasis on designing prompts that cater to different modalities.
-For instance, S-liPrompts introduce a joint language-image prompting scheme that enables the image-end transformer to seamlessly adapt to new domains, while enhancing the language-end transformer's ability to capture more semantic information.
-Meanwhile, CPE-CLIP and TRIPLET focus more on modality fusion: CPE-CLIP connects language and vision prompts by explicitly defining vision prompts as a function of language prompts, while TRIPLET proposes decoupled prompts and prompt interaction strategies to model the complex modality interactions.
+\mmclMethods Existing multimodal prompt-based works operate at various granularities, such as \textit{task-specific} prompts (S-liPrompts~\cite{wang2023sprompts}), and \textit{layer-specific} prompts (CPE-CLIP~\cite{DAlessandro2023Multimodal} and TRIPLET~\cite{Qian2023Decouple}).
+These approaches place greater emphasis on designing prompts that cater to different modalities.
+For instance, S-liPrompts introduces a joint language-image prompting scheme that enables the image-end transformer to seamlessly adapt to new domains, while enhancing the language-end transformer's ability to capture more semantic information.
+DPeCLIP~\cite{Lu2024Boosting} also learns separate prompts for the image and language branches, generating them via dedicated attention modules.
+Moreover, CPE-CLIP, TRIPLET, MM-Prompt~\cite{Li2025MMPrompt} and HPC~\cite{Jin2024Calibrating} focus more on explicitly considering multimodal interactions during continual prompt learning (\challengeNum{2}).
+CPE-CLIP connects language and vision prompts by defining vision prompts as a function of language prompts; TRIPLET proposes decoupled prompts and prompt interaction strategies to model the complex modality interactions; HPC designs calibration mechanisms to enhance consistency alignment of prompts across modalities.